Ralejandro67/ZoomClone/README.md

 ```sh
 npm run dev
 ```
 Once you have executed the command, the project will start running at "http://localhost:3000" by default.
-If it doesn't run at localhost:3000, after executing the command "npm run dev," you will be given the **URL** where the project is running.
+If it doesn't run at localhost:3000, after executing the command "npm run dev", you will be given the **URL** where the project is running.
 Copy the URL into your browser, and you're all set.